colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 {% include compound_curses/missing_terms_table.md %}

-There are a couple odd entries here. *femnazi* is likely just a misspelling of *[feminazi](https://en.wiktionary.org/wiki/feminazi)*. *dumbbitch* is on the list because it was actually a keyword on the [/r/fffffffuuuuuuuuuuuu/](https://www.reddit.com/r/fffffffuuuuuuuuuuuu/) subreddit, used to generate the [Yao Ming reaction face](https://knowyourmeme.com/memes/yao-ming-face-bitch-please#fn14) in comments, a stock rage comic element.
-(If none of that meant anything to you, maybe ask a millennial male relative when the narwhal bacons.)
+There are a couple odd entries here. *femnazi* is likely just a misspelling of *[feminazi](https://en.wiktionary.org/wiki/feminazi)*. *dumbbitch* is on the list because it was actually a keyword on the [/r/fffffffuuuuuuuuuuuu/](https://www.reddit.com/r/fffffffuuuuuuuuuuuu/) subreddit more than a decade ago, used to generate the [Yao Ming reaction face](https://knowyourmeme.com/memes/yao-ming-face-bitch-please#fn14) in comments, a stock rage comic element.
+(The foregoing sentence will probably be meaningless to you unless you were part of the mostly male, millennial userbase of primeval Reddit.
+Don't worry -- you didn't miss much.)

 But the others seem like genuine oversights -- words which ought to be included in a "complete" lexicon of the English language, and which are in sufficiently widespread use to satisfy Wiktionary's [criteria for inclusion](https://en.wiktionary.org/wiki/Wiktionary:Criteria_for_inclusion).